Last Minute Wedding Photographer Needed? Don’t Panic!

 - Keep Records: Be sure to keep track of any emails you send, responses you get, statements of monies paid out and notes of phone calls (even when you have tried but had no answer).
 These may prove invaluable if you need to go down the unfortunate route of taking your photographer to court for compensation and to recoup fees.

 - Find Out Why?: If they let you know they can’t make it, find out the reason why.
-People do get ill and have family traumas (they may put down pulling out to ‘personal reasons’) so try to find out the reason before deciding what action to take.
+People do get ill and have family traumas (they may put down pulling out to ‘personal reasons’) so try to find out the real reason before deciding what action to take.

-- On Contracts…: Will Hopefully you read carefully signed a contract before booking.
-Hopefully you can still lay your hands on it.
+- On Contracts…: Hopefully you read and signed a contract before booking and can still lay your hands on it.
 Re-read it and check what the cancellation terms are and what happens if they are unable to fulfil their contractual obligations.
-It has to be said that if a wedding photographer is unreliable, it may be unlikely that they either provided a contract or likely that the terms are weighted in their favour.
+If a wedding photographer is unreliable, it is unlikely that they either provided a contract or likely that the terms are weighted in their favour.
 If this is the case all is not lost.
 Contracts can be overturned in court if they are deemed to be unfair.